Best of list of movies that fall under the horror and thriller genre for 2018.

 Number 10— The Endless

-sees two brothers receive a weird videotape.
+The Endless sees two brothers receive a weird videotape.
 The tape suggests they need to go back to a UFO cult they grew up in.
-Both had widely differing experience and memories of the group they were part of and now as adults find these people are not what they seem.
-The Endless
+Both had widely differing experiences and memories of the group they were part of and now as adults find these people are not what they seem.

 Everything about this was fantastic story-wise.
 If you like your soft horror with a squirt of sci-fi then you will seek this out immediately.
 Do try and watch Resolution prior as the two are connected.